 first composition was performed live on the radio just two months after completion.
 That piece then made its way to the Minneapolis Guitar Quartet for multiple performances.
 Soon after, a colleague performed Randy's first solo guitar work in Japan to an enthusiastic reception.
 Universities and colleges have since invited Mr. Hathaway to coach faculty and students in performance of his compositions

 In 2014, Randy recruited eighteen musicians to start recording his album, Classical Guitar In America.
-He also recruited ten artists who contributed images for the sheet music and album cover.
+He also enlisted ten artists who contributed images for the sheet music and album cover.
 The totality of the project came to completion in 2017.